JunhyeokRui/parking_spot_corner_detector/README.md

     ```
     conda create -n YOUR_ENVIRONMENT_NAME python=3.7
     ```
-3. Install all the python packages I used using ```requirements.txt``` file.
+3. Install all the python packages I used using ```requirements_pytorch.txt``` file.
    ```
-   pip install -r requirements.txt
+   pip install -r requirements_pytorch.txt
    ```
-   **Disclaimer:** You may have to install different version of PyTorch depending on your GPU's CUDA version.
-I used CUDA version 10.1 for this project, but it doesn't matter.
-If you have CUDA 11.0+, no worries!
-Just reinstall PyTorch with CUDA 11.1.
-Installing PyTorch is really easy: [https://pytorch.org](https://pytorch.org).
+   **Disclaimer:** I deliberately deleted the PyTorch-related python packages from above textfile, since you may have to install different pytorch pacakges depending on your CUDA version. **Install PyTorch from [https://pytorch.org](https://pytorch.org) using pip**.